sieve-project/sieve/docs/demo.md

 `test1` is the test workload (written by us) that Sonar will run.
 The workload simply does three things:
 1. it creates a rabbitmq cluster `kubectl apply -f rmqc-1.yaml`
-2. it deletes the rabbitmq cluster `kubectl delete RabbitmqCluster sonar-rabbitmq-cluster`
+2. it deletes the rabbitmq cluster `kubectl delete RabbitmqCluster rabbitmq-cluster`
 3. it recreates the rabbitmq cluster `kubectl apply -f rmqc-1.yaml`

 `log/rabbitmq-operator/test1/learn/generated-config/time-travel-1.yaml` is a configuration file which guides the failure testing (for example, the schedule for restarting controllers or lagging apiservers).
 We will later explain how this configuration file is generated.